Frequently Asked Qustions

 What are your fees?

-Our fees range from $180 to $325 per session, depending on which professional you see and how long your appointment time is.
+Our fees range from $225 to $425 per session, depending on which professional you see and how long your appointment time is.
 All fees are due in full at the time of service.
-We accept all major credit cards, HSA, checks, and cash.
-If you would like to keep a credit card on file, you may do so; however, it is the patient’s responsibility to inform us of any change in credit card information (such as expiration date, etc.), to avoid declined charges.
-Any returned check fees are also the responsibility of the patient.
+We accept all major credit cards and HSA.
+We will collect your credit card information before your first appointment and your card will be automatically charged after each appointment.
+Please note that it is the patient’s responsibility to inform us of any change in credit card information (such as expiration date, etc.), to avoid declined charges.

 Do you take insurance?